DmitriyAndriyanov/js-cheat-sheet/README.md

-# Starter Kit
+# JavaScript Cheat Sheet

 ## Quickstart & Prerequisites

 ### [Node.js](https://nodejs.org)

 Bring up a terminal and type `$ node -v`.
-Node should respond with a version at or above 12.0.x.
+Node should respond with a version at 16.13.2.
 If you need to install Node, go to [nodejs.org](https://nodejs.org) and click on the big green Install button.

 ### [Gulp](http://gulpjs.com)